 “We are delighted that he will be handing the reins to Feng Youmei, who will be a visionary leader for this next stage in Duke Kunshan’s development,” Price added.
 “I look forward to working with Chancellor Feng to continue Duke Kunshan’s success.”

 Duke Kunshan University, a partnership between Duke and Wuhan universities, was approved by China’s Ministry of Education in September 2013.
 After hosting graduate programs for four years, Duke Kunshan welcomed its first class of undergraduate students in August.

 ”Under the leadership of Chancellor Liu Jingnan, Duke Kunshan University has made many remarkable achievements, creating an admirable starting point for future development,” Feng said.
 “This year, Duke Kunshan welcomes its inaugural class of undergraduate students from all over the world, marking a new stage in the school’s development.
 At this important turning point, I feel deeply grateful and proud.
 I also feel great responsibility.”

-As executive vice president of Wuhan University, Feng has been an active participant in Duke Kunshan’s development, and she is currently executive vice president of its Board of Trustees.
+As executive vice president of Wuhan University and vice chairwoman of Duke Kunshan's Board of Trustees, Feng has been an active participant in Duke Kunshan's development.

 Duke University Provost Sally Kornbluth noted Feng’s deep involvement in Duke Kunshan’s achievements, adding, “With Chancellor Feng bringing her strong leadership skills and her deep thinking of and rich experience in higher education management and reform to Duke Kunshan, the university’s future is indeed bright.”